nnethercote/perf-book/src/profiling.md

   Linux, and macOS.
 - [AMD μProf] is a general-purpose profiler.
 It works on Windows and Linux.
 - [samply] is a sampling profiler that produces profiles that can be viewed in the Firefox Profiler.
-It works on Mac and Linux.
+It works on Mac, Linux, and Windows.
 - [flamegraph] is a Cargo command that uses perf/DTrace to profile your code and then displays the results in a flame graph.
 It works on Linux and all platforms that support DTrace (macOS, FreeBSD, NetBSD, and possibly